 More than 29 million Americans, including almost 12 million older adults, have type 2 diabetes.
-That’s almost 10 percent of adults in the United States and more than one in four adults over 65.
+That’s almost 10 percent of adults in the United States and more than 25 percent of adults over 65.
 Diabetes is the seventh leading cause of death in the nation.
-The Centers for Medicare and Medicaid Services has just approved Medicare coverage of a proven diabetes prevention program.
+The Centers for Medicare and Medicaid Services has approved Medicare coverage of a proven diabetes prevention program.
+The benefit is designed to help educate people on best practices for avoiding type 2 diabetes.

-Through the diabetes prevention program, trained coaches help adults likely to be diagnosed with type two diabetes with lifestyle modifications.
+Through behavior modification, diabetes can be prevented or delayed.
+Medicare’s diabetes prevention program relies on trained coaches to help adults likely to be diagnosed with type 2 diabetes with lifestyle modifications.
 The program focuses on exercise and healthy eating as well as behavior changes to help people lose weight.
+Medicare offers it for free as a one-time benefit for eligible individuals.

-To date, tens of thousands of Americans have participated in the program, just a small percentage of the tens of millions who could benefit.
+To date, tens of thousands of Americans have participated in the program, just a small percentage of the millions who could benefit.
 The cost of $400-$500 a participant is prohibitive for many.

 - Know the symptoms of diabetes